Quickly create your Montana Health Care Directive and Living Will

 - The next closest relative

-Creating a health care directive and living will can remove the burden on your spouse and loved ones during a difficult time.
+Creating a health care directive can remove the burden on your spouse and loved ones during a difficult time.
 Remember that these people will only make a health care decision for you if you receive a diagnosis of terminal illness and are incapable of giving informed consent for medical treatment.
-If you would rather make your own choices on your end-of-life medical treatments, you should create a health care directive and living will that spells out your decisions.
+If you would rather make your own choices on your end-of-life medical treatments, you should create a health care directive that spells out your decisions.
 You can also name a health care agent through a power of attorney for health care.
 This allows you to empower one individual to make medical decisions on your behalf.

 - The attending physician or advanced practice nurse knows about the advance directives;